Zamiell/isaac-achievement-randomizer/docs/about.md

 - Only pennies start as being unlocked.
 Every other coin in the game is locked behind a random objective.
 - Only normal bomb pickups start as being unlocked.
 Every other bomb pickup in the game is locked behind a random objective.
 - Only normal key pickups start as being unlocked.
 Every other key pickup in the game is locked behind a random objective.
 - Every battery type in the game is locked behind a random objective.
-If no batteries are unlocked, batteries will be converted to pennies.
+Non-unlocked batteries are converted to pennies.
 - Every sack type in the game is locked behind a random objective.
-If no sack are unlocked, sacks will be converted to pennies.
+Non-unlocked sacks are converted to pennies.
 - Only normal chests start as being unlocked.
 Every other chest type in the game is locked behind a random objective.

+### Slots

+- Every slot entity (e.g. machines and beggars) is locked behind a random objective.
+Non-unlocked slot entities are converted to pennies, except for Dressing Tables, which are removed.

 <br>